aws-samples/aws-draco/README.md

 ## Note on Tags

-Normally tags cannot be copied from a shared (or public) snapshot.
+Normally tags cannot be copied from a shared (or public) RDS snapshot.
 However DRACO sends the source tags via the SNS message `snapshot-copy-shared`, from where they are added to the DR snapshot along with the Draco specific tag specified in `config.yaml`.

 ## Advanced Use